 If there’s one thing you absolutely need to know about Google, it’s that the leading name in the search engine optimization (SEO) world loves to shake things up – a lot.
-In fact, the idea of change and innovation is essentially the only thing that stays the same with Google’s approach, especially when it comes to local SEO content and brand awareness.
+In fact, the idea of change and innovation is essentially the only thing that stays the same with Google’s approach, especially when it comes writing SEO content for local brand awareness.

 However, just because the Penguin and Pigeon updates have flipped the search engine world on its head this past year, that doesn’t mean you’re moving forward completely in the dark.
 With a strong understanding of what it takes to get noticed on this front, as well as a few savvy tips and tricks, you’ll be ready to take your little corner of the Internet – and the local shoppers associated with this slice of the web – by storm.